 - Advance the development, uptake and upscale of innovative nature-based solutions

-- Foster cooperation on nature-based solutions within the international R&I agenda
+- Mainstream NBS within the international R&I agenda.

 Two main thematic and spatial areas, which both include cross-cutting issues such as climate change adaptation and mitigation and risk management and resilience, constitute the focus of the EU R&I policy agenda for Nature-Based Solutions and Re-Naturing Cities: